gavinnn101/osrs_acc_creator_gui/README.md

 ## Usage

-Edit the osrs_acc_creator_master/src/settings/settings.ini to include or license key and then you can run the Account Creator program.
+Edit the osrs_acc_creator_master/src/settings/settings.ini to include your license key and then you can run the Account Creator program.

 ## License
 [GPL](https://choosealicense.com/licenses/gpl-3.0/)